salesforce-misc/HelloViolet.ai/README.md

    rm -rf api; jsdoc -c _jsdoc/conf.json
 ```

+When the API documentation needs to be updated, the above command should be run in the `master` branch before running the `_publish.sh` script below.

 ### Publishing
 Updated documentation and any other source files need to be copied to the `gh-pages` branch.
-The following command should help (assuming that the repository is checked out in a sibling directory):
+The following command should help (assuming that the repository is checked out in a sibling directory, and that the code is run in the `master` directory):
 ```
   ./_publish.sh
   cd ../HelloViolet.ai-gh